Pierre-ZACHARY/fakebrowser_docker/README.md

 Fetch any page with :
 curl localhost:port/?pageUrl= url & customSleep = millis

+default port is 3000, you can change this in docker-compose.yml ( left one )

 pageUrl : the page you want
 customSleep : milliseconds to wait after end of page load ( to let javascript load ), default is 1000